- Single Malt

 On the palate, very sweet honey, but it is a little light.
 Then bitterness rises.
 Quite strong finish, which is surprising with a minimum alcohol content.
 A little coal, but bitterness settles.
 It's relatively short.

 soft and sweet.
 More smoke in taste.
 Spices push through more; the peppery note from the nose can also be found here - 'warming'.
 Something citrusy (orange / lemon) and vanilla.
 Nutty-oily, it gets a little (coffee) tart at the back (but still pleasant).
-I now have the salt association, which some describe in the finish, when sipping and remaining out for a long time; Interesting!
+I now have the salt association, which some describe in the finish, while sipping and remaining out for a long time; Interesting!

-long lasting with an oak note.
+rather medium length with an oak note.
 Vanilla & some peat smoke.
 Spices - but not as strong anymore.
 Very light malt note.

 Herbal, grassy, some gentle smoke, a little spice tickles at the nostrils, an almost flowery sweetness with time.